Home / Physics / Hooke’s Law

 Applications of Hooke’s Law

-Hooke’s law can be applied to many devices like a mechanical clock, spring balance, watch, and manometer (pressure gauge).
+Hooke’s law can be applied to many devices like a mechanical clock, spring balances, watches, and manometers (pressure gauges).
 It has found its uses in various disciplines like acoustics, seismology, molecular mechanics, engineering, and construction.

 Solved Examples and Problems

-P.1.
-How much force is needed to pull a spring with a spring constant of 15 N/m a distance of 15 cm?
+Problem 1.
+How much force is needed to pull a spring with a spring constant of 15 N/m to a distance of 15 cm?

 k = 15 N/m